Turn $1,000 Into $10,000: Unlock a New Opportunity for Adams County Residents

 Program Background

-Individual Development Account programs emerged from research showing that many working families have the capacity to manage monthly payments for homes, businesses, or education, but struggle to accumulate the initial capital required.
+Individual Development Account programs emerged from research showing that many working families have the capacity to manage monthly payments for homes, businesses, or education.
+However, they struggle to accumulate the initial capital required.
 The IDA model addresses this barrier by providing both an incentive to save and educational support to help participants succeed long-term.

-The required savings period and educational components help ensure participants develop financial management skills and understand the responsibilities associated with homeownership, business ownership, or educational investment.
+The required savings period and educational components help ensure participants develop financial management skills.
+They also learn about the responsibilities associated with homeownership, business ownership, or educational investment.

 Current Availability